20 Sustainability Trends to Watch Now and in 2025

 As decarbonization accelerates, carbon capture and storage technologies are becoming more widespread.
 Norway’s “Northern Lights” project highlights the role of CCS in reducing emissions.
 In 2025, more companies will explore this technology to meet ambitious climate targets.

-13.
+13. Sustainable Packaging

 The shift from single-use plastics to biodegradable and reusable materials is transforming the packaging industry.
-Unilever’s pledge to cut virgin use by 50% by 2025 reflects a larger industry trend toward eco-friendly packaging.
+Unilever’s pledge to cut virgin plastic use by 50% by 2025 reflects a larger industry trend toward eco-friendly packaging.
 In 2025, expect innovative materials like algae-based packaging to gain prominence.

-14.
+14. Sustainable Aviation

-The industry is under pressure to decarbonize, with sustainable aviation fuels (SAF) and electric aircraft development at the forefront.
+The aviation industry is under pressure to decarbonize, with sustainable aviation fuels (SAF) and electric aircraft development at the forefront.
 United Airlines’ investment in SAF is just one example of how the sector is transforming.
 Breakthroughs in electric aviation will be critical in reducing the industry’s carbon footprint in the coming years.

-15. (NBS)
+15. Nature-Based Solutions (NBS)

 Businesses are increasingly turning to nature to solve environmental challenges.
 Microsoft’s investment in forest conservation for carbon removal demonstrates the growing adoption of nature-based solutions (NBS).
 In 2025, more companies will invest in restoring ecosystems as a cost-effective way to tackle climate and biodiversity issues.